Let’s find out whether guinea pigs eat hamster food.

 Guinea pigs, commonly known as cavy, are a part of the family Rodentia that comes from the high plains of South America.

 It is said that, since this little cute creature used to grunt and squeal like a pig, British sailors used to sell one for a Guinea (English coin), so it started to be known as “Guinea Pig”.

-Guinea pigs are low maintenance, social and docile pets.
+Guinea pigs are low maintenance, social animals, and docile pets.

-They move slowly compared to other members of the Rodent family and so easy to hold and cuddle.
+They move slowly compared to other members of the Rodent family and are easy to hold and cuddle.